Monalisa (Lojay and Sarz song): Reception

 "Monalisa" received positive reviews from critics.
-Frank Ude of Doth Music described the song as a "humble club-ready mini-banger," noting Lojay's "crooned lines running over Sarz’s afro-pop production" and rated it 8.3 out of 10.
+Frank Ude of Doth Music described the song as a "humble club-ready mini-banger," praising Lojay's "crooned lines running over Sarz's afro-pop production" and rated it 8.3 out of 10.
 Ude highlighted its suitability for dance playlists despite calling it "nothing out of the ordinary" for Afropop.
 Reviewing the LV N ATTN EP, Pulse Nigerias Motolani Alake said that Lojay "adorns the female body like a temple" on "Monalisa," citing his "delicately crafted lyrics" and his mix of Yoruba, Pidgin, and English.

-Adewojumi Aderemi of The Native, also reviewing LV N ATTN, praised the song as a "fun dance number," describing it as a "Lojay masterclass" and commending Sarz’s production for blending rapid shakers and mellow chords into a cohesive groove.
-She added that Sarz and Lojay's chemistry resulted in "back-to-back bangers."
-In a review of the remix featuring Chris Brown, Mufaro Mujuru of Grungecake called the song "relishable and groovy," describing it as "a danceable Amapiano-influenced piece with a catchy and repetitive chorus."
-Mujuru praised Lojay’s "sultry vocals" and Brown's "at-home" contribution that included Nigerian Pidgin, while commending Sarz’s production for being detailed "without spoiling the broth."
+Adewojumi Aderemi of The Native, also reviewing LV N ATTN, called the song a "fun dance number," describing it as a "Lojay masterclass" and commending Sarz for adding "rapid shakers" and "mellow chords."
+She added that Sarz and Lojay's chemistry resulted in "back-to-back bangers" and recommended that Niniola should be on the track.
+In a review of the Chris Brown remix, Mufaro Mujuru of Grungecake called it "relishable and groovy," describing it as "a danceable Amapiano-influenced piece with a catchy and repetitive chorus."
+Mujuru praised Lojay's "sultry vocals" and Brown's "at-home" contribution with Nigerian Pidgin, while commending Sarz's production for being detailed "without spoiling the broth."